 Adverse drug reaction (ADR) information is available in narrative text from sources such as drug labels (including prescribing information or package inserts) and the biomedical literature.
-A knowledge base that contains comprehensive ADR information is highly useful in both biomedical research and clinical practice.
-The data can be used for applications such as avoiding unexpected incidents caused by the administration of a medication containing particular drugs and for pharmacovigilance.
+A comprehensive ADR knowledge base is highly useful in biomedical research and clinical practice.
+The data can be used for applications such as avoiding unexpected incidents caused by administering a medication containing particular drugs and for pharmacovigilance.
 Unfortunately, the manual extraction of ADR information from free text sources can be costly, time-consuming, and inefficient.
-An NLP-based approach that has high precision and recall is therefore attractive, both to allow knowledge bases to be rapidly constructed from existing text-based sources on ADRs, and to keep knowledge bases up-to-date.
-This is possible as NLP-based approaches are easily automated and allow scientists to rapidly scan newly published literature sources on a routine basis and add results into a drug knowledge base.
+An NLP-based approach with high precision and recall is attractive, allowing knowledge bases to be rapidly constructed from existing text-based sources on ADRs and keeping knowledge bases up-to-date.
+This is possible as NLP-based approaches are easily automated and allow scientists to rapidly scan newly published literature sources routinely and add results into a drug knowledge base.

 Melax Tech’s ADR extraction NLP pipeline is built with Deep-Learning based Named Entity Recognition (NER) models and Relation Extraction (RE) models to extract drug names, severity, condition factors, reasons why this drug is prescribed, and possible adverse reactions.
 The extracted ADEs can be mapped to the Medical Dictionary for Regulatory Activities (MedDRA) code.
 The pipeline is part of our CLAMP suite of tools.
 CLAMP uses an extensive variety of features specifically designed to allow clients to easily extract many common data elements and the relationships between them from clinical text.
 The tool also allows for data to be mapped to standard clinical vocabulary systems, such as ICD-10, SNOMED-CT, and many other standard vocabularies, such as the MedDRA terminology used in this solution.